 The Davidson Fellows Scholarship awards $50,000, $25,000 and $10,000 scholarships to extraordinary young people, 18 and under, who have completed a significant piece of work.
 Application categories are Science, Technology, Engineering, Mathematics, Literature, Music, Philosophy and Outside the Box.
 Davidson Fellows are honored every year in Washington, D.C. with Congressional meetings and a [...]
 More

 The Kenneth H. Ashworth Fellowship Program provides financial assistance to students with financial need who are enrolled in graduate programs in public affairs, public service or public administration.

-Eligibility: -Texas residents -Show financial need -Be enrolled as graduate students in public affairs, public service or public administration -Intend to work in Texas after completing [...]
+Applicants must be Texas residents who are able to show financial need and are enrolled as graduate students in public affairs, public service or public administration.
+Must intend to work in [...]
 More

-The competition is open to high school seniors who are preparing to enter college and intend to become a [...]
+The competition is open to high school seniors who are preparing to enter college and intend to [...]
 More

 The New York Financial Writers Association Scholarships are for journalism students in the New York City metropolitan area who wish to pursue a career in business or financial journalism.